Skip to content

 Please review the Former Quarter Drop webpage for more information.

-If you are called to active military duty during a quarter in which you are registered, you may either request to be withdrawn or request to receive credit or grades.
+Students who are called to active U.S. military duty during a quarter in which they are registered may either request to be withdrawn or request to receive credit or grades.

 Withdrawals before the end of the 7th week of the quarter